16 Royalty Party Themes

 • Pinata “battles” to see who can defeat the candy dragon.

-• Frisbee toss games with baskets of different distance and point values.
+• Frisbee toss games with baskets at different distances and point values.

 • A melee tag or dodge ball game.

-• A bean bag toss to knock down enemy knights (2-liters and cans with printed “invaders.”
+• A bean bag toss to knock down enemy knights (2-liter bottles and cans with printed “invaders”)

 Tournament Ideas for Teens and Adults